 Cheo Hodari Coker made a name for himself as a music journalist and writer of non-genre fare like the Notorious B.I.G. biopic Notorious.
 In our world, though, he's known as the producer and writer of Marvel's Luke Cage show on Netflix.
 In what could have been a very tricky update of one of Marvel's classic characters to the modern era, he doesn't just set out to show us why Luke Cage is awesome because he's bulletproof.
 Rather, he treats us to a Power Man who is strong because of his moral compass and desire to always help people wherever he can.

 Though relatively new to the world of directing, Ryan Coogler has made some fairly deep impacts both on and off the screen.
 In his NAACP Image Award-winning movie Creed, Coogler tackles the power of the human spirit to fight to keep going in the face of heartache and defeat.
 With "Blackout for Human Rights" (a group Coogler founded that is comprised of artists, activists, and faith leaders), he brings the fight to the streets, raising awareness of American human rights violations and injustices.
-His announcement as director for Marvel's Black Panther movie seemed like the perfect match of material and behind-the-camera talent.
+His announcement as director for Marvel's Black Panther movie seemed like the perfect match of material and behind-the-camera talent, and when we saw the finished product, it was better than we could have ever dreamed of.

 ChrisCross (Christopher Williams)